DefaultPageTemplate.ascx

 HOW TO LIGHT A SMALL SPACE

 Quirky architectural features like low ceilings, sloping eaves, wide chimney breasts, ancient beams and awkward nooks, make our homes wonderfully attractive, adding character and interest but they can also make a room feel smaller and darker than we’d like.
-Creating the illusion of space in a small room is a challenge, especially when it comes to lighting, so here are our top tips for turning a ‘snug’ space into an open and airy one.
+Creating the illusion of space in a small room is a challenge, especially when it comes to lighting, so read on for our top tips for turning a ‘snug’ space into an open and airy one.

-First off, make the most of any available daylight.
-Unless you want the intimacy of a dark space, decorate your room in light-reflecting off whites, naturals or pastel colours that will help to open it out.
-Light colours reflect more light than dark ones that absorb it so can make a room feel smaller.
+Make the most of any available daylight.
+Unless you want the intimacy of a dark space, decorate your room in light-reflecting off whites, naturals or pastel colours that will help create a feeling of openess.

 Place a large mirror opposite a window as this will significantly increase the amount of natural light in a room and almost double the sense of space.
 Mirrors reflect light everywhere making a space feel brighter and create the illusion of depth that enhances the feeling of space.